 - Maui Marathon (September)

 Maui Fridays take place every week in one of the island’s historic small towns.
 Whether it’s an art show in Lahaina or a paniolo party in Makawao, each town creates an authentic atmosphere complete with great food, music, and local vendors.
 View the block party schedule online and start making your plans to attend the next one!

-Book Your Stay at the Old Wailuku Inn at Ulupono
+Make The Old Wailuku Inn at Ulupono Your Home Base

-Named #5 on Travel + Leisure’s “Top 10 U.S. Bed and Breakfasts” list, The Old Wailuku Inn at Ulupono provides a superior lodging alternative to conventional Maui hotels.
-Our historic property is tucked away in a tree-shaded neighborhood and gives visitors a true taste of the island.
-Enjoy your own private lanai in one of our Garden Rooms, or stay in the newly renovated Vagabond’s House.
-For additional lodging options, view our rooms page and contact us to make your reservations.
+Our historic property is tucked away in a quiet neighborhood and gives visitors a true taste of the island.
+Take advantage of your own private lanai in one of our Garden Rooms, or stay in the renovated Vagabond’s House.
+For additional lodging options, view our rooms page.
 We look forward to having you!